-- mumps (a contagious viral infection that is most common among children who have not been immunized)
+- mumps, which is a contagious viral infection that’s common among children who haven’t been immunized

 - influenza A and parainfluenza types I and II